aws-neuron/aws-neuron-sdk/src/examples/tensorflow/bert_demo/README.md

 ```

 ### Compile open source BERT Large saved model using Neuron compatible BERT Large implementation
 Neuron software works with tensorflow saved models.
-Users should bring their own saved model for a BERT Large saved model for this section.
-This demo will run inference for the BERT MRPC task and the saved model should be finetuned for MRPC.
-Users who need additional help to finetune their model for MRPC or to create a saved model can refer to Appendix 1(below).
+Users should bring their own BERT Large saved model for this section.
+This demo will run inference for the MRPC task and the saved model should be finetuned for MRPC.
+Users who need additional help to finetune their model for MRPC or to create a saved model can refer to [Appendix 1](https://github.com/HahTK/aws-neuron-sdk/tree/master/src/examples/tensorflow/bert_demo#appendix-1-).

 In the same conda environment and directory bert_demo scripts, run the following :